 Finally, you may export your notes to iCloud, Dropbox, Google Drive, OneDrive, and Evernote.

 Following that, we have GoodNotes 5.
 This program has everything you need to take notes, including the option to switch between typing and writing.
 You may also select from a variety of built-in note layouts and themes, as well as import your own.

 Notably, GoodNotes 5 allows you to customize the pen’s sensitivity and palm recognition to match your writing style.
 This is ideal if, like me, you prefer to push really hard when writing.

 Finally, GoodNotes 5 has a “Presentation Mode,” which allows you to use your iPad as a digital whiteboard.
 You can project what you’re writing onto a bigger screen while still seeing the GoodNotes interface on your iPad by using AirPlay or an HDMI connection.

 9. Apple Notes

 Aside from the fact that it is free, the most significant feature of Apple Notes is its tight connection with iOS.
-You can easily move between taking notes on your iPad, iPhone, and Mac if you utilise iCloud and other Apple devices.
+You can easily move between taking notes on your iPad, iPhone, and Mac if you utilize iCloud and other Apple devices.

-Furthermore, anything you generate is instantly saved up to iCloud, and you can even create voice notes while on the road using Siri.
+Furthermore, anything you generate is instantly saved to iCloud, and you can even create voice notes while on the road using Siri.

-Penultimate, developed by Evernote, is intended to be the go-to note-taking programme for Evernote users.
+Penultimate, developed by Evernote, is intended to be the go-to note-taking program for Evernote users.
 It has all of the normal note-taking tools you’d expect, such as a selection of layouts and the ability to search your handwritten notes using optical character recognition.